 Like Lysa, I was abandoned by my father.
 He left a huge hole in my heart, self-esteem, and life.
 When he came to mind over the years, I turned to other things to fill me, all the wrong things.
 My long-lost dad is my trigger.

 When my depression and anxiety overwhelm me, I try to calm their unwanted advances with food.
-Emotional struggles are my triggers.
+Mental health struggles are my triggers.

 We are more than our past, current, and future heartaches.
 Unfortunately, they are inevitable, but they don’t have to consume us.